 The two most common DBS targets are the STN and globus pallidus pars interna (GPi).
 Randomized trials have demonstrated no significant difference in the degree of motor improvement or complications between the two targets (with improvement in motor scores by 25%–60%, measured by UPDRS-III scores)78.

 STN-DBS can reduce the need for dopamine replacement medications by approximately 50%.
 Therefore, when the primary goal of surgery is to reduce dopaminergic medications, bilateral STN-DBS procedures should be performed instead of GPi78,79.
 However, patients with STN-DBS can exhibit decreases in visual-motor processing speed and worsening depression scores compared to patients with GPi-DBS78.
 Therefore, if there is significant concern about cognitive issues, GPi-DBS should be considered, rather than STN (76).
-In the same way, if there is significant concern about the risk of depression, GPi target should be selected78.
+Similarly, if there is significant concern about the risk of depression, the GPi target should be selected78.

-Ventral intermediate nucleus (Vim) DBS improves tremor but has no effect on other symptoms; therefore, Vim-DBS should be considered only in severe tremor-dominant PD without other bothersome cardinal parkinsonian symptoms68,80.
-Other targets such as the pedunculopontine nucleus have been suggested as options for DBS, particularly for gait and balance symptoms; however, to date, no trials have been published that fulfill evidence-based inclusion criteria75.
+Ventral intermediate nucleus (Vim) DBS improves tremor but has no effect on other symptoms; therefore, Vim DBS should be considered only for severe tremor-dominant PD without other bothersome cardinal parkinsonian symptoms68,80.
+Other targets such as the pedunculopontine nucleus have been suggested as options for DBS, particularly for gait and balance symptoms; however, no trials meeting evidence-based inclusion criteria have been published to date75.

 Conclusion

-DBS is effective therapeutic option to control disabling motor fluctuations and dyskinesia (Level A).
+DBS is an effective therapeutic option for controlling disabling motor fluctuations and dyskinesia (Level A).

-Because of the risk for adverse events, the procedure is only recommended after several preoperatory factors being considered and an evaluation of the risk-benefit by a specialized multidisciplinary team be done.
+Because of the risk for adverse events, the procedure is recommended only after consideration of several pre-operatory factors and an evaluation of the risk-benefit ratio by a specialized multidisciplinary team.

 REHABILITATION IN PD